DrSensor/fluent-git/.github/WORKFLOW.md

-# Workflow of toyger
+# Workflow of fluent-git

-This is a documentation of workflow that toyger use:
+This is a documentation of workflow that fluent-git use:

 - [Release Procedure](#release)